vitabaks/docs/docs/extensions/install.md

 This section of the guide describes how to install extensions.

 :::info
-Here is a list of over 300 [extensions](/docs/extensions/list) available for installation.
-However, you are not limited to this list, as you can install any required extension through various methods, including building from source code.
+See the [list of 300+ extensions](/docs/extensions/list) available for installation, but you’re not limited to it—you can install any extension through various methods, including building from source.
 :::

 ## Console (UI)